 Although both airflow designs provide effective sweeping action near the filter face, their respective flow patterns eventually encounter disruptions that often tip the scale in favor of one or the other configuration.
 In a vertical-flow hood, the obvious obstacle is the work surface.
 A perforated or rod-top work surface allows the laminar air stream to pass through the hood with minimal obstruction, but these tops can be a problem in operations involving liquids or small parts.
 If you’re working with these materials and want to avoid picking up parts off the floor, a horizontal flow design may be preferable.

-Yet even a solid top may not rule out vertical flow if work is performed above the work surface.
+Yet even a solid top may not rule out vertical flow if work is performed above, not on, the work surface.
 If sterile or particle-sensitive processes are performed in a clean, sterile zone midway between the work surface and the filter face, a vertical flow hood is generally acceptable.
-One such operation is sterile compounding, in which injectables or sterile packages are prepared above, not on, the work surface.
 As long as hands and other contamination sources move up and down, not sideways above a sample, sensitive materials will remain clean.

 Finally, consider the effects on operators of air exiting the laminar flow hood.
 Although horizontal laminar flow, with air traveling from the rear of the hood and exiting the front opening, may not encounter large obstructions inside the hood, it does eventually encounter the person performing the work.
 Any annoying substances, such as soldering fumes or fine powders, may be blown into the operator’s face.
 While this collision may not compromise the laminar flow where work is performed, it may pose a health risk.
 In such cases, vertical flow is probably preferable.